joshuatz/desktop-cloud-transform/README.md

 # Deploying
 I'm using windeployqt to pull in DLLs to bundle with my exe for release. however, it doesn't pull in OpenSSL although it is needed for the Cloudinary API calls.

+# License
+Licensed under Apache 2.0
+See LICENSE file for details.

 # Notes to self:
 ## Stats logging
 ### Syntax: